-Kim Schrier maintains lead over Dino Rossi in 8th Congressional District race as more votes counted
+Kim Schrier widens lead over Dino Rossi in 8th Congressional District race as more votes counted

 - Kim Schrier leads Dino Rossi in 8th Congressional District VIEW

-Rossi’s campaign manager, Andrew Bell, said he’d await Pierce County’s latest results before commenting.
+Rossi improved his share of the vote slightly in King County’s Wednesday count, but it did not appear to be enough to change his trajectory, leaving him on pace for a fourth consecutive election defeat.

-Schrier projected confidence, saying “I think the numbers are looking really good.
+Schrier sounded confident, saying, “I think the numbers are looking really good.
 It would be mathematically incredibly difficult for Mr. Rossi to close that gap.”

-Her campaign manager, Michael Beckendorf, said in an emailed memo to reporters that Schrier’s advantage in King County leaves “no realistic path for Rossi” to win.
+She said she had gotten congratulatory calls from prominent Democrats including Sen. Patty Murray and former Gov. Christine Gregoire — both of whom defeated Rossi in previous races.
+They offered their assistance as she prepares a likely transition to Congress.
+Schrier said.

+Schrier said her message about being a mom and trusted pediatrician resonated with voters compared with Rossi’s biography as “a career politician who has never gone to bat for people in the district.”

 The 8th District has never sent a Democrat to Congress, but was immediately seized on as a pickup opportunity by the party following the retirement announcement last fall by U.S. Rep. Dave Reichert, R-Auburn.